2020 Kabul University attack

-On 2 November 2020, three gunmen stormed the campus of Kabul University in Kabul, Afghanistan, killing 32 people and wounding 50 others.
+On 2 November 2020, three gunmen stormed the campus of Kabul University in Kabul, under the former Islamic Republic of Afghanistan, killing 32 people and wounding 50 others.
 The attack began around the time that government officials were expected to arrive at the campus for the opening of an Iranian book fair.
-The three gunmen were later killed during a fight with security forces.
+The three gunmen were later killed during an exchange of fire with the security forces.
 The attack occurred at around 11:00 A.M.
-The Islamic State of Iraq and the Levant – Khorasan Province (ISIL-KP) claimed responsibility for the attack.
+The Islamic State of Iraq and the Levant – Khorasan Province (ISIL-KP) claimed responsibility.

 The attack came after months of increased tensions between the Afghan government, the Taliban, and ISIL-affiliated fighters.

 Background

 The University of Kabul has been one of Afghanistan's largest institutions of higher education, with a student body of 22,000.
-The university had previously been attacked when in July 2019 a bomb had killed nine outside of the university gates.
-Just over a week before the November attack on the university, a suicide bomber had killed 30 at another educational institution in Kabul.
+The university had previously been attacked in July 2019 when a bomb explosion killed nine people outside the university gates.
+Just over a week before the November 2020 attack on the university, a suicide bomber had killed 30 people at another educational institution in Kabul.

 On the day of the attack the university was hosting an international bookfair.
 Several Afghan government officials and the Iranian ambassador to Afghanistan were expected to attend the event.